senlin/so-clean-up-wp-seo/README.md

 * removes the keyword/description columns on edit Posts/Pages pages
 * removes the overview dashboard widget that was introduced in version 2.3 of the Yoast SEO plugin
 * removes GSC (Google Search Console) nag that was introduced in Yoast SEO 2.3.3
+* remove yst_opengraph_image_warning nag that was sneakily added to the Yoast SEO plugin without adding anything to the changelog

 ## Frequently Asked Questions